wing5wong/artisan-whs-static/source/_about/houses.blade.md

 The houses originate from a well-known Whanganui Quote:

-> _E rere kau mai te awa nui, mai te kāhui maunga ki tangaroa. ko au te awa, ko te awa ko au._
+> _E rere kau mai te awa nui, Mai te i kāhui maunga ki Tangaroa, Ko au te awa, Ko te awa ko au._\
-The river flows from the Mountain to the Sea.
-I am the River and the River is me.
+> The river flows from the mountain to the sea.
+I am the river, and the river is me.

 ![](https://res.cloudinary.com/whanganuihigh/image/upload/v1566338716/Houses/Collage_Athletics_Day_2019_without_water_mark_resize_2.jpg)

 ## History

 The official Houses Opening Day for all students and staff of Whanganui High School took place on Friday, 16 February 2018 at the Jubilee Stadium, Whanganui.
-Whanganui High School historically had a house system in the 1970s, however it lapsed over time.
-The community was consulted about house names and identities.
-The four house names chosen were Awa, Maunga, Moana and Whenua.
+Whanganui High School historically had a house system but in lapsed in 1972; eight Houses were introduced in 1982 just for swimming and athletics but his lapsed in 1989.
+During 2017 the community was consulted about possible House names and identities.
+The four House names chosen were Awa, Maunga, Moana and Whenua.
 Those names were gifted to the school, along with the iwi story of the origin of the Whanganui River at the Houses Opening Day.

 The Whanganui High School kapa haka group, Kia Whaiora, welcomed visitors bringing the school a taonga at this special assembly - [Watch the video of WHS Kapa Haka group](https://www.nzherald.co.nz/wanganui-chronicle/news/article.cfm?c_id=1503426&objectid=11996013)

 ![](https://res.cloudinary.com/whanganuihigh/image/upload/v1566262370/Houses/House-Assembly-at-Jubilee-Stadium-16-feb.jpg "Houses Opening Day (Photo source: Bevan Conley - Whanganui Chronicle)")

 ## Story of 'The Creation of The Whanganui River'